kjh948/wire-pod-korean/README.md

   - "sudo pip3 install pyaudio"
   - python3 was tested but python2 will also work
   - portaudio might be requested using "sudo apt-get install portaudio19-dev"
+  - ffmpeg is also required to convert raw pcm to wave file using "sudo apt install ffmpeg"
 2. Just follow install instruction as described in wire-pod
   - "sudo STT=vosk ./setup.sh"
   - vosk should be selected as asr engine